opensesamemedia/syncstage-docs/docs/ios/sdk-methods.md

 func isDirectMonitorEnabled() -> Bool
 ```

-#### Turn on / of internal microphone
+#### Turn on / off internal microphone
-Turns on / of internal microphone to be used instead of default audio input i.e. headphones mic.
+Turns on / off internal microphone to be used instead of default audio input i.e. headphones mic.

 ```swift
 func toggleInternalMic(enable: Bool)